 How it balances out

 Being a beard owner comes with certain benefits.
 You get to avoid the daily shave or the midweek once over with a facial hair trimmer, saving yourself time and the cost of razors.
-You also get a convenient bit of protection from the elements which can come in very handy when the colder months roll around.
+You also get a convenient bit of protection from the elements which can come in handy when the colder months roll around.
+But the costs of investing in good clippers and products to maintain a groomed, clean appearance can be difficult, and the costs can slowly grow if you become too over-eager to pamper the chin hairs.

 However, being clean-shaven comes with its own perks, too.
 Growing a beard can be an itchy process and having hair on your face can be as annoying – if not more so – as the hair on your head, requiring constant washing and brushing to stop it from getting greasy and knotted.
 For this reason, you may find that a clean-shaven face that won’t make your face hot and itchy is preferable for you.